 We are sometimes asked why we would write a leadership book with a Triple Crown metaphor since horseracing involves gambling and has been tainted with performance-enhancing drugs and other issues.
 Well, no field of endeavor is immune from disreputable people, and horseracing has its heroes and heroines too.

-We tell the stories in Triple Crown Leadership of Secretariat, Seabiscuit, Ruffian, and others.
+We tell the stories in our book, Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, of Secretariat, Seabiscuit, Ruffian, and others.
 Scrappy Seabiscuit defeated the majestic War Admiral in 1938, the previous year’s Triple Crown winner, in an historic match race that some have called “the greatest horse race of all time.”
 Ruffian, a beautiful filly, who had won all ten of her races, was pitted against Foolish Pleasure, the Kentucky Derby winner, in another historic match race.
 Tragically, Ruffian broke down during the race and had to be put down.
 Secretariat is the story of a great horse, owner, trainer, jockey, groom, and more.
 Secretariat’s win is a testimony to great accomplishments as a group performance.

 These stories of the quest to win three races set up a nice parallel with the leadership quest for our three “Es”—excellent, ethical, and enduring organizations—what we call triple crown of leadership.

-Like many of you, we are outraged at the leadership scandals we see so often in the headlines today from Wall Street to K Street and in sports, nonprofits, government, religious institutions, and more.
-It is tempting to become cynical about leadership in today’s world.
+Like many of you, we’re outraged at the leadership scandals we see so often in the headlines today from Wall Street to K Street and in sports, nonprofits, government, religious institutions, and more.
+It’s tempting to become cynical about leadership in today’s world.

 But we remain optimistic.
 We sought to identify cutting-edge leadership practices that point to a better brand of leadership.
 Over several years, we conducted extensive research, revisited our own leadership experiences, and interviewed leaders in 61 organizations in eleven countries to learn what they are doing differently on their quest to build excellent, ethical, and enduring organizations.

-From them and our own lessons in the trenches of leadership, we unpacked five common practices.
-We use the horseracing metaphor to describe them:
+From them and our own lessons in the trenches of leadership, we unpacked five advanced leadership practices.
+We use the horse racing metaphor to describe them: